Festool ETS EC Brushless Sanders Review

 Festool ETS EC Brushless Sanders Out of the Box

 If you’ve read any of my previous reviews, you know I’m a fan of hard cases.
-I feel the industry has stepped backwards with soft canvas bags, but Festool is a definite step forward in this area.
-Festool power tools come in hard case-meets-toolbox “Systainers” which not only attach to your CT Dust Extractor or Systainer Carts, but also their other sorting/storage containers called… wait for it… “Sortainers”.
-This system and cross-tool connectivity approach is one of the many benefits of acquiring a shop full of Festool.
+I feel the industry has stepped backward with soft canvas bags, but Festool is a definite step forward in this area.
+Festool power tools come in hard case-meets-toolbox “Systainers” which not only attach to your CT Dust Extractor or Systainer Carts but also their other sorting/storage containers called… wait for it… “Sortainers”.
+This system and cross-tool connectivity approach are one of the many benefits of acquiring a shop full of Festool.
 I give them an absolute A+ for packaging and storage.

 I Know You’re Excited, But Try to Systainer Yourself…

 With my Dynabrade pneumatic sander, I used my CT 36 manually, meaning I had to turn the dust extractor on and off every time I started/stopped sanding.
 I know it’s not difficult to turn the switch back and forth and I’m not complaining about the effort involved, but many times I’d shut it off to switch sanding discs and forget to turn the dust extractor back on again without noticing for a few minutes.
 That’s enough time to get dust all over your workpiece and a decent coating of dust in your schnoz.
 All this to say, the auto on/off feature is awesome and now I can use it!
 Speaking of automatically communicating with your extractor, the Festool ETS EC Brushless Sanders have a pretty cool feature that lets you set the sanders to only work when an extractor is connected, making sure you don’t accidentally coat the inside of your nose and everyone else’s with dust.
 I activated this feature on each of the sanders and it works flawlessly.